Dental Implants — Littleton, CO

 The long-term success of dental implants relies on your jawbone properly healing to the posts.
 As a result, your bones must be healthy and able to support them.
 Your medical and lifestyle history are discussed to ensure there are not any issues that may prevent proper healing.
 Generally, if you have good oral and overall health, you are a candidate for dental implants.

 Dental implants closely mimic the function of your natural teeth.
 Your jawbone fuses to the implant posts through a process called osseointegration.
 This provides unmatched stability for your restoration when compared to any other dental prosthetic.
 In fact, you will regain as much as 70% of your natural biting force.
 You can enjoy your favorite foods without ever needing to worry about slipping or irritation again.

 Are Dental Implants Worth the Cost?

 It is no secret dental implants cost more than conventional treatments, but they are more affordable long-term.
 They should never need to be replaced with the right aftercare to save you money down the road.
 Dental implants can also lower your overall dental expenses.
 The implant posts preserve your jawbone’s density to give any remaining natural teeth the support they need to stay in place.
-Stopping dental drift reduces your risk of tooth decay, gum disease, and additional tooth loss to prevent the need for a costly treatment in the future.
+Stopping dental drift reduces your risk of tooth decay, gum disease, and additional tooth loss to prevent the need for costly treatment in the future.

 How Much Will I Pay for Dental Implants?

 Dr. Kutis takes the time to explain the costs associated with each step of your treatment and discusses your payment options, like using your dental insurance.
-Our office will maximize the value of your policy to reduce the amount you need to pay out-of-pocket.
+Our dental office will maximize the value of your policy to reduce the amount you need to pay out-of-pocket.
 We explain your payment options to cover any remaining balance to keep your new smile affordable.